airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 <summary><strong>What is a Telegram bot token</strong></summary>

 A Telegram bot token is an authentication token/key issued by Telegram.
-It enables you to access the messages/chat sent on your telegram bot, manage your Telegram contacts, or many more features using the EleAPI platform.
+It enables you to access the messages/chat sent on your telegram bot, manage your Telegram contacts, or many more features using the eleapi platform.

 </details>